ChrisLindland/racecar-website/docs/week2/03_midweek/lab.md

 ### Changing turnRectStarter.py and driveNode.py to work with ROS
 The images from the Zed camera and openCV images sadly do not work too well with each other.
 That means we will have to change some stuff so that it works with ROS.
 First, we have to get rid of the source code inside turnRectStarter.py (the code that takes in images from the camera).
 We can delete any cv2.VideoCapture() function within the code.
 You can also delete any part that has the cam.read() function (including the loop it is in) and shift over alll the code that was within that loop, then set "frame" to be a passed-in image (that means you need to alter the function to take in an extra parameter "source").
 Then, you can delete any cv2.imshow(), cam.release, cv2.destroyAllWindows(), and cv2.waitKey().

-### New instructions for converting to ROS
-Change any "continue" within an "except" statement to a "pass" and comment out any part with ap in it (ap.argparse, ap.add_argument, etc).
-You will also need to remove the if/else statement that applies the label to the image (the car doesn't need that right now).

 Finally, make a variable for your two bounding boxes, which the function will now return.
 Find the two instances of cv2.rectangle(), which will key you in to what the bounding box coordinates are and where they are stored, and set your bounding box variable equal to these coordinates.